La caza. Guadiana

 La caza.
 Guadiana is a Spanish limited crime mystery television series created by Agustín Martínez.
-Set in a sleepy Andalusian village near the Portuguese border, it is a follow-up to La caza.
-Monteperdido and La caza.
-Tramuntana.
+Set in a sleepy Andalusian village near the Portuguese border.
+It is the third series/season of La caza.

 Plot

 Twelve years after a massacre in the riverside village of Frontera de Guadiana (located in the Spanish-Portuguese border) by teen Mario (whose criminal case was handled by a young Sara Campos and lieutenant Baín), sergeants Selva and Gamero investigate the disappearance of a woman, Alicia, in the village.

 Production

-The series was produced by RTVE in collaboration with DLO Producciones.
+The series was produced by Radiotelevisión Española (RTVE) in collaboration with DLO Producciones.
 It was filmed from February to March 2022.
 Shooting locations in the province of Huelva included Sanlúcar de Guadiana, Ayamonte, Isla Cristina, Lepe, and El Granado.

 Release

 The series premiered on La 1 on 16 April 2023.
 The broadcasting run ended on 20 April 2023.